Should I have surgery or radiation to treat my hyperthyroidism or wait?

 Answer:

 Your thyroid produces hormones that are involved in your development.
 Hyperthyroidism means your thyroid is putting out too much hormones.
-There are medications that you can take to control it, but you have to be very dedicated in taking the medication as prescribed.
+There are medications that you can take to control it, but you have to be very dedicated to taking the medication as prescribed.
 The surgery or radiation is suggested when the medication does not appear to be working well.

 But your development has already been impacted by your disease.
 Getting it under control will actually improve your condition.
 It definitely will not stop your development unless you don’t follow your doctor’s instructions.
 Whether you elect to have radiation or surgery, what generally happens is that you’ll end up with hypothyroidism (too little thyroid hormones) for a period of time.
 You’ll still be taking medication, but hypothyroidism is easier to treat than hyperthyroidism.
-There is also a chance that as your body heals that you’ll be able to decrease the medication.
+There is also a chance that as your body heals, you’ll be able to decrease the medication.

 From everything I’ve read, there is no advantage to waiting for treatment.
-If you are taking the medication and it is not managing the disease, then having either the radiation or surgery will help your development.
+If you are taking the medication and it is not managing the disease, then having either radiation or surgery will help your development.

 Response: